livegnik/2way-design/2WAY High-Level Design.md

 Once the query is completed, the relevant node identifiers are returned as query results, providing users with the information they requested.

-By leveraging the Graph in RAM and networkx functionalities, the 2WAY system enables efficient querying of nodes, empowering users to explore and interact with their network connections effectively.
+By leveraging the Graph in RAM and NetworkX functionalities, the 2WAY system enables efficient querying of nodes, empowering users to explore and interact with their network connections effectively.

 <br><br>